Author: Andrew Custard

 Read More

 According to the dictionary, honey is a sweet yellowish or brownish fluid produced by various bees from the nectar of flowers.
-Besides using honey as food, did you know that honey is one of the oldest and most effective beauty aids.
-Honey contains waxes, sugars, and traces of minerals.
-It is a natural moisturizer, as well as an anti-irritant making it suitable for sensitive skin types.
-Honey can be found in many of the beauty products you find in your local drug store or favorite beauty supply store.
-Some of these products can be very expensive to purchase and many…
+But did you know honey is also one of the oldest and most effective beauty aids for women?
+Why Honey Is a Natural Beauty Booster Honey contains waxes, sugars, and traces of minerals.
+It acts as a natural moisturizer and anti-irritant, making it great for sensitive skin.
+Many drugstore and beauty supply store products include honey—but you can make effective DIY versions at home for a fraction of the cost.
+Before trying any honey-based treatment, always patch-test first to…

 Read More